I know how you must feel, but these are bad. Bad, bad, bad, bad...

 Still he couldn't face me.
 "You need to get some sleep."
 I fussed with his hair and buttons, pulling him close.

 He nodded, head staying down.

 "You're a mess."
 I stroked his hair out of his eyes.

 His eyes opened wide.
 His mouth opened, he raised his hand, then he shuffled off like a homeless man rousted from behind a building.

 Even with my magic touch, I could not reach him.
 He spoke the truth: I was the monster.

 Grinding my teeth.
 I put down the drill and brushed the dust from the knife drawer.

 Harvey spoke from behind me.
 "You're taking my worries seriously."
-He nodded and blinked.
+He rubbed the sleep out of his eyes.

 "I still don't understand your worries, but my knives, I take seriously.
 Here."
 I pulled two padlocks out of my pocket.